ivanhercaz/chalk_authorization/README.md

 %{ c: 1, r: 2, u: 4, d: 8 }
 ```

-I recommend not to alther this, but if you must you can do so in the config
+I recommend not to alter this, but if you must, you can do so in the config
 files like this:

 ```elixir